Pasta Carbonara with Guanciale

 ingredients for pasta carbonara

-How to Make Pasta Carbonara with Guanciale
+How to Make Bucatini Carbonara with Guanciale

-Here are the quick step-by-step instructions with visuals; you can find the full instructions with the exact ingredients in the recipe card below.
+Here are the quick, step-by-step instructions with visuals; you can find the full instructions, including the exact ingredients, in the recipe card below.

 pasta cooking in a pot of water